 According to the Factual Review by Margaret Wilson, "There was never any mention in the meticulous and exhaustive breeding records, whelping logs, descriptions of markings colors, etc., and stud books kept by gentlemen of unimpeachable integrity of any dog being produced that was, in fact or in fantasy, a dilute.
 Not in ANY of the retriever breeds developed from the St. John's dog during that time in Great Britain.
 The dilute allele was introduced after the establishment of the recognized breeds.
 In the case of the Labrador this introduction occurred in the USA during the latter part of the 20th century."

 Because a variety of breeds were crossed with Labs early in their history, occasionally mismarks popped up.
 Some had tan markings like a Doberman, some were brindled like a Great Dane, and some were splashed with white.
 These mismarks are rare, but they do still occur.
-Unlike the silver Labs, these dogs are considered purebred Labs.
+Unlike the "silver Labs", these dogs are considered purebred Labs.

-Crossing Labs with Weimaraners will produce dogs with normal Lab colors, however, they will all carry the dilute gene ("Dd").
 Breeding these dogs together can produce dogs that don't carry the dilute gene and dogs that carry one copy of that gene.
 These dogs will have normal Lab colors.
-However, that cross can also produce dogs that have two copies of the dilute gene ("dd") with diluted colors.

 In 1987 the American Kennel Club ("AKC") investigated a litter of silver puppies.
 After looking at the puppies and paperwork they decided "there was no reason to doubt that the dogs were purebred Labrador Retrievers."
 That statement is not the same as saying the dogs were purebred.
 Rather it meant they had no proof the dogs were of mixed parentage.
 Genetic testing would likely have proven the records were falsified, but without it they relied on the breeder's word.
-Read on to learn about his veracity.
+Read on to learn about his truthfulness.
+Or lack thereof.

 Crist Culo Kennels

-In more hyperbole, he claimed, "Chocolate Labs were both controversial and rare in the U.S. in the early ‘80s."
-Although not as common as black Labs, they were not controversial nor rare and many champions were chocolate:
+He claimed, "Chocolate Labs were both controversial and rare in the U.S. in the early ‘80s."

 Am Mex CH Gunfields Super Charger CD WC (born 1969),